How to SORN your car, van or motorbike

 If you own a vehicle in the UK then you need valid insurance, whether it’s a car, van or motorcycle.

 That’s because of Continuous Insurance Enforcement (CIE) legislation that was introduced in 2011.
-Them’s the rules.

-But, there is one exception where you do not need insurance for your vehicle and it’s called a Statutory Off Road Notification (SORN).
+There is one exception where you do not need insurance for your vehicle and it’s called a Statutory Off Road Notification (SORN).

 We’ve tried to answer some of the most important and frequently asked questions about SORNs in the UK.